 - how frequently they monitor their blood sugar

-Even small changes in one of these areas can affect blood sugar management.
+Even small changes in one of these areas can affect blood sugar regulation.

-When a person eats mindfully, measures portions every day, incorporates daily activity, sleeps well, and takes medication as directed, they can improve blood sugar levels significantly.
+If a person eats mindfully, measures food portions every day, incorporates daily physical activity, gets restful sleep, and takes medication as directed, their blood sugar levels can improve significantly.

-It is also important for people to keep an eye on their weight.
-Managing what they eat and increasing physical activity can help a person achieve and maintain a healthy weight.
+It is also important for people to manage what they eat and increase physical activity where appropriate.
+This can help a person reach or maintain a moderate body weight.

-In some cases, the dietary needs between all these conditions change very little.
-In others, the person may need to follow their diet much more carefully.
-Doing this may help to address some of their symptoms.
+In some cases, the dietary needs for these different conditions change very little.
+In other cases, a person may need to follow an eating plan much more carefully.
+Doing this may help address some of their symptoms.

-Here are examples of foods to eat or avoid with some coexisting diseases.
+Below, we list examples of foods to eat or avoid with some coexisting conditions:

 Diabetes and hypertension

-People with hypertension and diabetes may follow a similar dietary plan to those with only diabetes.
+People with high blood pressure, or hypertension, and diabetes may follow a similar dietary plan to those with only diabetes.

-However, people with hypertension should also reduce sodium and caffeine intake.
+However, individuals with hypertension should also reduce sodium and caffeine intake.

-- avoid or limit coffee or caffeinated beverages
+- avoid or limit coffee and other caffeinated beverages

-- avoid foods that are high in saturated and trans fats
+- avoid or limit foods that are high in saturated and trans fats

 Diabetes and celiac disease

-A person with both celiac disease and type 2 diabetes should check food labels to ensure the food they buy is gluten-free.
+A person with both celiac disease and type 2 diabetes should check food labels to ensure that the food they buy is free from gluten.